May 3, 2016

 January 27, 2015

 Whether you like placing bets for fun or do so professionally, everyone’s got a little gamble in them.
-Gambling itself is rich with a full lexicon of words that it pays to understand before you start making your wagers.
+Gambling itself is rich with a full lexicon of words.
+It pays to understand these words before you start making your wagers.

 January 8, 2015

 The ideal poker hand means different things to different people.
 Beginners think the ideal poker hand is one of the best starting hands such as a pair of aces while intermediate players extend their range of ideal poker hands to include suited connectors and other speculative hands.

 January 6, 2015